HOW DOES THE BIOCHARACTERISTIC THEORY OF MEDICINE WORK?

 List of Fundamental (Simple) BiocharacteristicsHere is a list of most common biocharacteristics recognized across various medical traditions that use this theory:

 List of Complex (Derived) BiocharacteristicsBiocharacteristics often have a functional relationship with each other.
-For example, dryness creates degeneration, heat softens and causes penetration of tissues, oily foods cause heaviness, etc. Because of these functional relationships, simple biocharacteristics frequently appear in predictable combinations, giving the practitioner insight and perspective into pathogenesis of disorders.
-Practitioners record these combinations and study them.
-These subtypes are typically classified by biocharacteristics.
+For example, dryness creates degeneration, heat softens and causes penetration of tissues, oily foods cause heaviness, etc. Because of these functional relationships, simple biocharacteristics frequently appear in common, predictable combinations.
+Knowledge of these combinations greatly improves the predictative accuracy of the practitioner.
+So, practitioners name these combinations and study them.
+Greek medicine called them humors.
+Ayurveda calls them doshas.
+As these combinations are themselves qualitative, we will call them complex or derived biocharacteristics.
 Here are some examples:

 In each particular reflex response, a biochemical vehicle carries out the restorative & buffering action.
 For example, inflammation markers.
 The practitioner learns how to treat the phenomenon even when the biochemicals are unknown or complex.